 Research Problem.
-The pushing of passive participants to the processes background as a result of an historical hidden of data behind service and application layers is explained in [33][34].
-Seven reasons are pointed in [23].
+The pushing of passive participants to the processes background as a result of an historical hidden of data behind service and application layers is explained in [32][33].
+Seven reasons are pointed in [22].
 Nevertheless, our work aims to develop an environment for the integrated management of system data and system activities since their independence in data-intensive landscapes blocks benefits obtained from their coupled evolution.

-IBM's Global Financing company, a system specialized in financing assets with disciplined regional variations, is partially depicted in Fig.3.
+IBM's Global Financing case, a system specialized in financing assets is partially depicted in Fig.3.
 The process modeling layer was based on a typical activity-centered approach.
-A synthesized description of the traditional approaches limitations in supporting the evolution of data-intensive process models is presented in Table 1.
+A synthesized description of the traditional approaches limitations when evolving data-intensive process models is presented in Table 1.